 - All IFPA endorsed tournaments are eligible for WPPR points, with each player’s top 20 active events counting towards a player’s world ranking.
 The value of each tournament will be calculated based on a few variables that we will go into detail about below.

 - Four tournaments will receive a multiplier of 1.5X the calculated tournament value.
-We consider these tournaments the "Grand Slam" or the "Major Championships" of competitive pinball.
-These tournaments are: IFPA World Pinball Championships, PAPA World Pinball Championships, Pinburgh Match Play Championships and the European Pinball Championships.
+We consider these tournaments the “Major Championships” of competitive pinball.
+These tournaments are: IFPA World Pinball Championship, PAPA World Pinball Championships, Pinburgh Match Play Championships and the European Pinball Championships.

 - Every tournament and/or league event submitted will be individually calculated, graded and listed on a player’s resume.
 For example a monthly tournament will show as 12 individually listed tournaments on a player’s resume.
 A pinball league that runs 3 seasons per year will be listed as 3 separate listings on a player’s resume for that given year.